rks101/eglinux/README.md

 ```

 Using r - regular file can be opened in read-only mode, and directory content can be listed (cd to the directory is not allowed by r)
-Using w - regular file can be modified and saved, directory can be created inside a directory, deleted, renamed, access can be modifed as well.
+Using w - regular file can be modified and saved, directory can be created inside a directory, deleted, renamed, access can be modified as well.
 Using x - regular file can be executed if it is a script, the directory can be accessed, cd to the directory is allowed by x

-Note:- Deletion and renaming of a file are controlled primarily by permissions on its parent directory, not by the file's own write permission.
+Note: Deletion and renaming of a file are controlled primarily by permissions on its parent directory, not by the file's own write permission.

 The following are some examples of file permissions.